 Japanese-owned Combi had its heyday in the ‘90’s with a string of best-selling lightweight strollers, but the company has struggled in recent years.
 Combi has gone through several management changes and shifts in strategy, which has hurt its brand.

-Finally, Combi offers the new Fold N Go stroller, available in both single ($180, pictured) and double ($280) versions.
+Combi’s newest lightweight stroller is the Fold N Go, available in both single ($180, pictured) and double ($280) versions.
 It features an extended canopy, auto locking mechanism, cup holds and (a first for Combi) accessory adapters for other brand infant car seats.
 The Fold & Go abandons Combi’s tri-fold and instead adopts a Baby Jogger like quick fold, and it’s self standing.

 Our view.
 Combi’s woes in the stroller market can be traced to one major problem: its infant car seat.
 Unlike competitors Perego and Chicco, Combi has yet to figure out this market (its weak Shuttle car seat has suffered from slow sales amid recalls and other issues).
 As a result, Combi isn’t much of a player in the travel system (car seat + stroller) market.

 Yes, the new Fold & Go works with other brand infant seats, but most Combi strollers work only with Combi’s shuttle infant car seat.
 This lack of cross compatibility hurts Combi.

 Design snafus have also dogged the brand.
 Parents have complained for years about Combi’s handles (too short) and storage baskets (too small, hard to access).
 You’d think Combi’s designers would have better adapted these models to America after being here for 30 years.
 But, no.

 And while parents universally like Combi for their lightweight and easy folds, there always seems to be some fatal flaw that pops up . . . front wheels that are easily damaged when the stroller is folded up, an overall lack of durability, etc.